 IAB primer outlines anti-ad blocking choices for publishers — and their risks

-Report offers a full range of approaches, featuring varying degrees of aggressiveness.
+Report offers a range of options and approaches for publishers, featuring varying degrees of aggressiveness.

 The IAB Tech Lab has published a primer for publishers about how to confront the growing challenge of mobile ad blocking.
 The report outlines a number of approaches or options for publishers and discusses their risks and potential benefits.